British electric multiple units: Grouping

 For its suburban railways, the Southern continued the L&SWR practice of running a three-car EMU off-peak and an unpowered two-car trailer between two three-car units during peak hours.
 Most of the EMUs were re-built by the Southern from locomotive-hauled stock, mounted on new underframes and fitted with Westinghouse electrical equipment.
 In the 1930s, electrification was extended to main lines, from to and on 1 January 1933.
 For semi-fast services the 4Lav was designed; one composite coach had two toilets, one for first class and another for second class.
 For fast services six-car units were developed with a Pullman car or pantry in the set; three units had three first class trailers as well as the Pullman car for peak London Bridge services.
 The Brighton Belle was an all-Pullman EMU, providing 'at seat' meal service during the journey between London and Brighton.

-In 1937, electric services began on the direct route to Portsmouth from Waterloo; the 4Cor was developed for this route.
+In 1937, electric services began on the direct route to Portsmouth from Waterloo; the 4-COR was developed for this route.
 As well as gangways within units, there were connections between units.
-These ran with the similar 4Res units that had a restaurant car.
+These ran with the similar 4-RES units that had a restaurant car.
 On suburban services, the lack of a driving position in the unpowered trailer was proving inflexible and in the early 1940s a four-car unit was built.
-Classified 4Sub, the three-car units were gradually re-built into four-car units by adding a trailer, and new four-car units were built from 1944 onwards.
+Classified 4-SUB, the three-car units were gradually re-built into four-car units by adding a trailer, and new four-car units were built from 1944 onwards.